Our Dharma center undertakes to apply the ethical charter of FPMT centers .

 1 – The five lay precepts

-The Five Lay Precepts are the foundation of ethics for all individuals engaged in the performance of duties, responsibilities, or actions done on behalf of, or in connection with, the FPMT.
-The five basic rules are: don’t kill, don’t steal, don’t engage in sexual misconduct, don’t lie or take intoxicants.
-Intoxicants include alcohol, soft drugs and tobacco.
+The Five Lay Precepts are the foundation of ethics for all individuals engaged in performing duties, responsibilities, or actions carried out on behalf of, or in connection with, the FPMT.
+The five basic rules are: not to kill, not to steal, not to engage in sexual misconduct, not to lie, and not to take intoxicants.
+Intoxicants include alcohol, soft drugs, and tobacco.

 2 – No discrimination